 - The oceans surrounding Antarctica are 4,000 to 5,000 meters in depth.

-- This ice-sheet is divided into two parts; the East and West Antarctic Ice Sheets.
-These sheets have different history and physical characteristics.
+- This ice sheet is divided into two parts; the East and West Antarctic Ice Sheets.
+These sheets have different histories and physical characteristics.

 - The center point of Antarctica lies in the Eastern Hemisphere according to the Prime Meridian.